ianrasmussen05/programming-languages-2021/assignment-3.md

 |:-----------------------------------:|:-----------------------------------:|
 |<img src="./pictures/insert1.svg" width=180px>|<img src="./pictures/insert2.svg" width=180px>|

+(One could make the case for `insert` to insert before the entry point.
+What would be involved in doing this?)

 ---

 `delete` takes a circular list `a` and "deletes" the element after the current element of `a` (if it exists) by reassigning the pointer of `a` pointing to the successor.
 In particular, deleting from the one-element cyclic list does not change the list.